suraj-suresh11/WeatherUpdates/README.md

     ```bash
     npm start
     ```
-   The frontend will start running at `http://localhost:3000` (or another port if 3000 is already in use).
+   The frontend will start running at `http://localhost:3001`.